 The approved CEMP shall be adhered to and implemented throughout the construction period strictly in accordance with the approved details, unless otherwise agreed in writing by the local planning authority.

-Nesting Birds:

-In order to protect breeding birds, their nests, eggs and young, development should only be carried out during the period October to February inclusive.
-If this is not possible then a pre-development (i.e. no greater than 48 hours before clearance begins) search of the area should be made by a suitably experienced ecologist.
-If active nests are found, then works must be delayed until the birds have left the nest or professional ecological advice taken on how best to proceed.

-Mammal Mitigation Measures:

-Any excavations left open overnight should be covered or have mammal ramps (reinforced plywood board >60cm wide set at an angle of no greater than 30 degrees to the base of the pit) to ensure that any animals that enter can safely escape.
-Any open pipework with an outside diameter of greater than 120mm must be covered at the end of each working day to prevent animals entering / becoming trapped.

 Reason: To safeguard and enhance the character and amenity of the area, to provide ecological, environmental and biodiversity benefits and to enhance its setting within the immediate locality in accordance with Policy SADM12 of the Site Allocations and Development Management Policies Plan 2016 and Policies CS12 and CS20 of the Hertsmere Core Strategy 2013.